-- City Records - The City Recorder attends all meetings of the City Council, Planning Commission and Redevelopment Agency meetings and keeps records of the proceedings.
+- City Records - The City Recorder attends all meetings of the City Council, Redevelopment Agency, and Civilian Review Board meetings and keeps records of the proceedings.
 The minutes are recorded and publicly posted on the City Council Meetings page.
 The City Recorder also maintains the archive of all City government contracts.

 - Request for Government Records (GRAMA) - Government records are accessible to all citizens, and can be obtained under The Government Records Access and Management Act (GRAMA).
 The City Recorder receives these requests, then forwards them to the appropriate department to obtain the requested documents.